PrincetonUniversity/slurm_mnist/README.md

 conda create -n tf-gpu matplotlib tensorflow-gpu
 ```

-Once this command completes, as long as you have the `anaconda3` module loaded,
+Once this command completes, as long as you have the `anaconda3` module loaded (current session only,
+you'll note that we load it in the Slurm script `mnist.cmd`),
 you'll have access to `conda` and can use it to access the Python
 virtual environment you just created: